The newly refurbished Café Qua... read more

 Why are sperm donors so vital ?

 1 in 7 couples will have difficulty becoming pregnant.
 This may be because the male partner is unable to produce sperm, or there may be something wrong with the sperm he produces.
 Sometimes the only way for them to have a child is with donated sperm.
 We also use donor sperm to treat patients who have no male partner e.g. single women, and lesbian couples.
 Some patients recruit their own sperm donor from within the family, or ask a family friend.
-However most patients at the Centre for Reproductive Medicine in Coventry use donor sperm from our own stocks or sperm we have purchased for them from another clinic in the UK.
+However most patients at the Centre for Reproductive Medicine in Coventry use donor sperm from our own stocks or sperm we have purchased for them from another donor sperm bank.

 Donated sperm is scarce and so we are very grateful to men who offer to become semen donors.
 Due to recent changes in the law, and the increasing demand for infertility treatment, we constantly require new sperm donors.